mkaz/working-with-go/pages/date-time.md

 )
 ```

-An example using the formats
+An example using the constant formats

 ```go
 fmt.Println(now.Format(time.RFC850))
 fmt.Println(now.Format(time.RFC1123))
 ```

-## Setting Specific Date
+## Setting a Specific Date

 A time zone is required when specifying a date, you can build a time zone using the LoadLocation, or you could also use the `time.UTC` constant for UTC.